Ernesto-B/Email-Notifs-RabbitMQ/README.md

 # Email Notification Service Using RabbitMQ

-The purpose of this project is to demonstrate a simple message queue using RabbitMQ.
+The purpose of this project is to demonstrate a simple message queue using RabbitMQ, as well as a variation using priority messaging.

 ## Table of Contents
 - [Email Notification Service Using RabbitMQ](#email-notification-service-using-rabbitmq)